IBM/SalesEnablement-L3-watsonx-AssistantForZ/docs/scenarios/APF.md

     As you will see, in the last prompt, the virtual assistant powered by IBM watsonx will respond with the command you will need to run to add the library to the APF authorized list, followed by prompting you to run a skill (issuing a z/OS console command) on your behalf which will perform the task.

+??? warning "Responses from the virtual assistant may change"

+    Responses are subject to change as updates are made to  {{offering.name}} and the LLM and RAG used in the demonstration environment.
+The responses you see when you run the queries may differ from the screen images captured in the {{guide.name}}.

 ## Prerequisites steps
 None.